Skip to main content

 “So you… umm… got married after some time?”
 Pratap asked as she shook her head.

 “He never brought it up anymore.
-I never bothered too.
+I never bothered, either.
 We were living like we were married anyway.
 Until he wanted out.”
 Pratap could now see the bags under her eyes.
 The sadness in them began to make sense.
 She looked older than she was.
 Stressed by life.
-She eyed him staring at her as he looked away.
+She eyed him, staring at her as he looked away.

 “You seem to be doing well.”
 She shrugged and changed the topic.
 “Enough about me, what about you?”

 “I… umm… have a good job in a corporate bank and I spend all my money travelling.”
-He smiled almost guilty of his lifestyle.
-He had been seeing a few women he matched on online dating services with.
-He had been on dates that yielded nothing and one of his friends said he should stop looking until he knew what he was looking for.
-He eyed her staring blankly at the waves that crashed at her feet gently touching her toes.
+He smiled, almost guilty of his lifestyle.
+He had been seeing a few women he matched with on online dating services.
+He had been on dates that yielded nothing, and one of his friends said he should stop looking until he knew what he was looking for.
+He eyed her, staring blankly at the waves that crashed at her feet, gently touching her toes.
 A sudden realisation dawned on him, even when he tried hard to resist the thoughts.
 He was looking for her in every person he ever met.
 Was it creepy?
-He could count the hours he had spent with her yet there was a vision of her in his head that he could never let go of.
-Every time he had been with her, no matter how short the time was, Pratap had a peaceful soothing feeling about it.
+He could count the hours he had spent with her, yet there was a vision of her in his head that he could never let go of.
+Every time he had been with her, no matter how short the time was, Pratap had a peaceful, soothing feeling about it.
 He looked around the fairly empty beach and tried to soak in the moment.
 His experience told him he needed to etch this moment in his memory.
 Ajabdeh stopped and picked up a shell.

 “Look at that.”
 She said with a smile.
-For the first time, her smile did reach her eyes.
+For the first time, her smile reached her eyes.
 Pratap smiled back at her.
 The sun was now on the farthest horizon, the eastern sky already welcoming twilight.
-In the distance, locals were flying a variety of kites painting the canvas above in bright colours.
+In the distance, locals were flying a variety of kites, painting the canvas above in bright colours.
 Ajabdeh looked up at the kites while they walked.

 “Where are you staying?”
 She asked as he mentioned his hotel.

 “Oh, that is two buildings down from mine.”
 She said without naming hers.
-She looked up at the shacks on the road lost in her thought as her feet made an impression on the wet sand.
+She looked up at the shacks on the road, lost in her thoughts as her feet made an impression on the wet sand.
 Pratap fell behind as he noticed the impressions being washed away by the waves.

 “Are you here because of the breakup?”
 He asked at last.
 She nodded, directing him to one of the shacks on the beach road.
 They spotted two empty seats from outside in the fairly crowded shack and walked in to sit down face-to-face while the waiter handed them the menu.